Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Constraints on BLMBH Particle DM

 Here $t_f$ denotes the binary formation time, and ${d\rho_*}/{dt_f}$ denotes the cosmic star formation rate at time $t_f$\,\cite{Madau:2014bja}.
 The fraction of stellar mass that got bound as a binary is given as $\lambda\,=\,10^{-5}M_{\odot}^{-1}$\,\cite{Taylor:2012db}.
-The merger time delay distribution ${dP_m}/{dt}\propto 1/(t-t_f)$ is the probability density that the binary formed at time $t_f$, will merge within a time $t-t_f$\,\cite{Taylor:2012db}.
-The time $t_*=4.9\times10^8$ years corresponds to $z=10$, taken as the epoch for the formation of the first stars.
+The merger time delay distribution ${dP_m}/{dt}\propto 1/(t-t_f)$ is the probability density that the binary formed at time $t_f$ will merge within a time $t-t_f$\,\cite{Taylor:2012db}.
+The time $t_*=4.9\times10^8$ years corresponds to $z=10$, and is taken as the epoch of formation of the first stars.

 The above rate density can be normalized to LVK's estimate for the same, viz., $10-1700\rm\,Gpc^{-3}\,yr^{-1}$, at the current time $t=13.8$ billion years or $z=0$.
-Now, as suggested earlier, this normalization is subject to the fact that there is no background in the NS-NS signal.
-In reality there can be LMBH-LMBH signals, which are non-distinguishable beyond a certain $D_L$.
-If we assume there are only two candidates for a low-mass CBC, viz., NS-NS mergers \emph{\&} LMBH-LMBH mergers, then for fixed $\rho_{\rm opt}$ the Bayes Factor $\mathcal{B}\equiv\mathcal{B}^{\rm LMBH}_{\rm BNS} = \mathcal{B}_{\rm LMBH}^{\rm BNS}$, and gives the probabilities of these CBCs either being NS-NS or LMBH-LMBH mergers as
+Now, as remarked earlier, this normalization is subject to there being no other contribution to the CBC rate in the $1-2.5\,M_{\odot}$ except BNS mergers.
+In reality there can be BLMBH signals, which are non-distinguishable from BNSs beyond a certain $D_L$.
+If we assume there are only two candidates for a low-mass CBC, viz., BNS mergers \emph{\&} BLMBH mergers, then for a fixed $\rho_{\rm opt}$, the Bayes factor $\mathcal{B}\equiv\mathcal{B}^{\rm BNS}_{\rm BLMBH} = \mathcal{B}_{\rm BNS}^{\rm BLMBH}$.
+Thus, we find the probabilities of these CBCs being BNS or BLMBH mergers as

-For small values of $D_L$, the Bayes Factor remains sufficiently large to favor one model over the other.
+For small values of $D_L$, the Bayes factor remains sufficiently large to favor one model over the other.
 As $D_L$ increases and $\mathcal{B}$ starts decreasing, eventually tending to 1, the model probabilities approach $1/2$, indicating indistinguishability.
 In Fig.\,\ref{fig: modified merger rate} we show the theoretical CBC rate (Eq.\,\ref{eq:BNSrate}, solid blue line) as a function of the luminosity distance.
-The rate has been normalized using LVK's current observation, which predicts the rate to be within $10-1700\, \rm Gpc^{-3}yr^{-1}$\,\cite{KAGRA:2021duu}.
-Among three different statistical models mentioned in\,\cite{KAGRA:2021duu}, we choose the Multi-Source Model (MS), which predicts the rate to be within $130-1700\,\rm Gpc^{-3}yr^{-1}$, and for the normalization at $z=0$, we choose the mean of this model, given as $915\,\rm Gpc^{-3}yr^{-1}$.
+The rate has been normalized using LVK's current estimate of the total CBC rate\,\cite{KAGRA:2021duu}.
+Of the three different statistical models mentioned in\,\cite{KAGRA:2021duu}, here we have chosen the Multi-Source Model (MS), which predicts the rate to be within $130-1700\,\rm Gpc^{-3}yr^{-1}$, and for the normalization at $z=0$, we choose the mean of this model, given as $915\,\rm Gpc^{-3}yr^{-1}$.